Henri Rottembourg: Later career

-After the Bourbon Restoration, King Louis XVIII of France named Rottembourg a chevalier of the Order of Saint Louis and inspector general of infantry on 27 June 1814.
+After the Bourbon Restoration, King Louis XVIII named Rottembourg a chevalier of the Order of Saint Louis and inspector general of infantry on 27 June 1814.
 He was made a Grand Officer of the Legion of Honor on 14 February 1815.
 After the return of Napoleon, he was appointed to command the 6th Division of the 2nd Corps of Observation on 30 April 1815.
 His command became part of the Army of the Rhine on 18 May.
 On 28 June he fought the Battle of La Suffel (Suffelweyersheim) against 7,700 Austrians, Württembergers and Hessians.
 His 15th Division consisted of two battalions each of the 36th, 39th, 40th and 103rd Line Infantry Regiments, the 2nd and 7th Horse Chasseurs and the 11th Dragoon Regiments and 12 artillery pieces.
 His 5,600 troops suffered about 700 killed and wounded and lost six guns and two colors.
 During the action, the Württemberg Duke Louis Mounted Jägers routed the 2nd Horse Chasseurs.
 Subsequently, the division, which was part of Jean Rapp's V Corps, retreated through Haguenau into Strasbourg.

 Rottembourg was retired on 9 September 1815 but restored to his rank on 29 March 1816.
 He was appointed inspector general of infantry on 25 October 1817 and included in the active army general staff on 30 October 1818.
 He was named president of the committee of infantry on 7 November 1821 and assumed command of the Eastern Pyrenees Division on 12 February 1823.
 He was awarded the commander's cross of the Order of Saint Louis on 23 May 1825.
-King Charles X of France appointed Rottembourg head of the 16th Military Division at Lille and awarded him the Grand Cross of the Legion of Honor.
+King Charles X appointed Rottembourg head of the 16th Military Division at Lille and awarded him the Grand Cross of the Legion of Honor.
 He returned to the army general staff on 10 February 1831.
 He was assigned inspector general of infantry to the 11th and 20th Military Divisions on 5 July 1832 and commander of the 18th Military Division at Dijon on 1 December 1832.
 He retired from the service on 1 July 1834.
 He died on 8 February 1857 at Montgeron, France.
 ROTTEMBOURG is engraved on the north pillar of the Arc de Triomphe.
 He was the only Jewish general officer to serve in Napoleon's armies.
 These armies were made up of officers and men who often harbored anti-Semitic views.